Marina Information

 http://www.prestonmarina.co.uk/

-Their daily mooring rates of £1.70 per metre are extremely reasonable, especially when you consider that it includes electricity.
+Their daily mooring rates of £15.00 per boat per night are extremely reasonable, especially when you consider that it includes electricity.

 Facilities

 Facilities include water and electricity on the pontoons, toilets and showers ashore.
-Diesel is available.
+Diesel is available as is pump-out.
+The petrol delivery service,has been discontinued

-The Marina has a boatyard, with full refit and repair services available, plus an on-site chandlery and clothing shop.
-National boat transport by low loader can be arranged for all types of boats.
+The Marina has a boatyard with crane and storage facilities but no engineering services.
+There is also an on-site chandlery and clothing shop.
 Training courses are also run from here.

 The Marina is sited reasonably centrally for the city and its attractions.
 The main centre is a little over a mile away, with a frequent bus connection from the dock area.